kenchuks44/Deploying-Nginx-Application-to-EKS-Cluster/README.md

       targetPort: 80
   type: LoadBalancer
 ```
-Next, we run the commands to deploy the nginx web server to the cluster
+Next, we run the command below to deploy the nginx web server to the cluster

 ```
 kubectl apply -f nginx.yaml